 Why Is It Important to Monitor Mass Concrete Temperature?

-In order to ensure the quality and durability of larger projects, it is important to monitor and record the temperature of your concrete. it is also necessary to control the mix temperature, ambient temperature, and differential temperature in mass concrete elements.
+In order to ensure the quality and durability of larger projects, it is important to monitor and record the temperature of your concrete.
+It is also necessary to control the mix temperature, ambient temperature, and differential temperature in mass concrete elements.
 Temperature differences can cause stress that leads to thermal cracks and loss of structural integrity, thus shortening the life and decreasing the strength of the mass concrete element.
 If the temperature goes below a certain number, the hydration of water can slow or stop meaning the concrete won’t set properly and won’t achieve optimal strength.
 When concrete temperatures are properly monitored, appropriate adjustments are able to be made when needed.

 Heat generation depends on many factors such as the compound composition, the initial temperature of the concrete, the ambient temperature, the shape of the mass concrete element, the volume-to-surface ratio, as well as other surrounding conditions.
 Generally, the higher the cement content, the more heat will be produced.